oracle-livelabs/analytics-ai/redbull-twitter-sentiment-analysis/7-start-your-engines/start-your-engines.md

     If the stream of values is too slow, please consider using a different filter value by changing the current filter in the `.env` file on the Compute Instance.
 Consider replacing `@redbullracing` with `cats` for example.
 If you make a change to the filter, please don't forget to execute the filter update command: `npm run setup`.
 These concepts are covered in a [previous lab](?lab=deploy-the-demo-code-to-the-ci#Task3:Configurethesourcecode).

     If the `Console` shows error messages that indicate the client cannot connect, please review the steps for starting the `consumer` and `processor` in a [previous task](#Task1:StarttheSentiMeterconsumerandprocessor) as well as the steps for accepting the self-signed certificate earlier in this section.
-    If the console shows errors regarding loading specific files, please try opening these files in the browser on different tabs.
+    If the console shows errors regarding loading specific files, please try opening these files (using File > Open) in the browser on different tabs.
+On Mac those files might be `Downloads/senti-meter-demo/src/scripts/client/web-socket-client.js` and `Downloads/senti-meter-demo/src/images/logo.png`.
     After each completed trouble shooting step, please refresh the browser page to see the results.

 ## Task 3: Start the Vision AI image demo